Charles Winnans Cox: Politics

 An astute if unruly mayor he was once described as a man always in or on the brink of a consummate rage.
 Under a robust growth of steely-gray hair, his corrugated features approximated those of a truculent bulldog.
 He had the self-assurance of a man used to victory at the polls and was given to taunting his opponents with a tongue like a flame-thrower.
 "I can be mayor of Port Arthur as long as I wish", he said not long before his voluntary retirement from that position.
 "Do you think any other mayor is talked about as much as I am."

+The editorial also noted, "The truculent lumberman and politician found his constituents divided rigidly into two camps - those who swore by hm and those who swore at him.
+But even his bitterest enemies admitted that his impulsive and unpredictable acts brought reams of publicity to himself and his beloved city."